 What you need to know

 Easy to get into?
 Because it is committed to widening participation, entry requirements are flexible and vary depending on the course.
 Work experience is taken into account as equally as academic qualifications.

-Vital statistics: Around 8,100 students study with UHI.
+Vital statistics: Over 7,700 students study with UHI.
 The affiliated institutions include further and higher education colleges, specialist colleges and specialist research centres.
 All teaching is in English apart from at Sabhal Mòr Ostaig UHI, a specialist Gaelic-medium college on the Isle of Skye.

 Transport links: Trains to Inverness from London take about eight hours.
 Flights from Luton, Gatwick and Heathrow.